aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 ![Content of /proc/self/exe](../img/proc_exe.png)

 - `/proc/<PID>/fd/`
-  - This **directory** contains symbolic links to each file that are open in the process, named using numbers (Numbers correlate to the entries in `fdinfo/` directory).
-Except the first three (0, 1, 2) which are standard input, output, error respectively, files can be queried to view the contents inside it which can contain important information.
-Sometimes it can be used to execute code in context of the web app[^3].
+  - This **directory** contains symbolic links to each file that is open in the process, named using numbers (Numbers correlate to the entries in the `fdinfo/` directory).
+Except the first three; 0, 1, 2 which are stdin, stdout and stderr respectively, files can be queried to view thier contents which may contain important information.
+Sometimes it can be used to execute code in the context of the web app[^3].

 ![Content of /proc/self/fd/](../img/proc_fd.png)